Configuring the Inbound Gateway

 This section provides general configuration advice for most scenarios, and specific guides for:

-Your organization's original MX records can remain defined in your DNS but must be configured as lower priority than the Coro Inbound Gateway MX record.
-Through this, any interruptions to the availability of the Coro service mean that emails are sent instead to servers defined in lower-priority MX records (the default behavior of SMTP).
+To enhance service stability and provide a level of failover, Coro recommends retaining your organization's original MX records in your DNS but configured as lower priority than the Coro Inbound Gateway MX record.
+By keeping your original DNS records, any interruptions to the availability of the Coro service mean that emails are sent instead to servers defined in lower-priority MX records (the default behavior of SMTP).

 MX record priority is determined by the lowest number applied.
 In other words, an MX record priority value of 10 is treated as higher priority than a value of 20.